theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/establish-an-azure-relay-hybrid-connection.md

 - Check the Hybrid Connection in Azure: <br>The number of Listeners that are connected to a Hybrid Connection is displayed in the *Overview* screen of Azure Relay.
 If the connection to yunIO is established succesfully, the number of Listeners equals 1.<br>
 ![check-azure-hybrid-connection](../assets/images/yunio/articles/check-azure-hybrid-connection.png){:class="img-responsive"}
 - Check the yunIO logs: <br>
-Open the *Logs* menu in yunIO and display the latest logs, see [Documentation: Logs](https://help.theobald-software.com/en/yunio/logs).
-If the connection to Azure Relay is established succesfully, the following log entries are displayed:<br>
+Open the *Logs* menu in yunIO and display the latest logs, see [Documentation: Logs](../documentation/logs.md).
+If the connection to Azure Relay is established successfully, the following log entries are displayed:<br>
 ```
 PT00H00M26.576S I AzureRelayListener: Found a connection string setting.
 PT00H00M26.578S I AzureRelayListener: Online.
 Listening...